Icinga/icingaweb2-module-training/doc/01-Icinga-CLI.md

 . /etc/bash_completion
 ```

-If the input is ambiguous as in `icingacli mo`, an appropriate help text is displayed.
+If the input is ambiguous - as in `icingacli mo` - an appropriate help text is displayed.

 ## Inline Documentation for CLI Commands